dcsil/Achievo/product_research/use_cases.md

 # Use Cases

-## Jobs To Be Done (JTBC)
+## Jobs To Be Done (JTBD)

-As part of our product use cases, we have the following 3 JTBCs:
+As part of our product use cases, we have the following 3 JTBDs:

 ### 1. Scheduling
 As a student, I want to be able to organize all my to-dos in one place (including tests, assignments, and personal commitments) so that I can easily manage my schedule and stay on top of upcoming deadlines.